Kennington: Stane Street

 Kennington Park Road, which continues beyond Kennington as Clapham Road, is a long and straight stretch of road because it follows the old Roman Stane Street.
 This ran down from the Roman London Bridge to Chichester via the gap in the North Downs at Box Hill near Dorking.
 Another Roman road branched off opposite Kennington Road and went through what is now Kennington Park and down the Brixton Road.
 It carried on through the North Downs near Caterham to Hassocks, just north of the South Downs.

 Transport

 Rail

 Kennington is served by several London Underground stations.

 Kennington tube station is on the Northern line.

 Kennington tube station is on the Northern line, providing the area with direct connections northbound to Central London, the City of London and North London.
 Some trains terminate at Kennington (on the Charing Cross branch), but others continue southbound to Morden via Clapham and South Wimbledon.
+The Northern line extension to Battersea links the station southbound to Nine Elms and Battersea Power Station.

 Oval tube station is also on the Northern line.

 Other nearby stations include Lambeth North on the Bakerloo line and Vauxhall on the Victoria line.
 Vauxhall is also on the National Rail network.
 All trains are operated by South Western Railway in or out of Waterloo.

-The Northern line extension to Battersea links the station to Nine Elms and Battersea Power Station.